 Making zucchini ribbons is a beautiful way to present zucchini when you will be serving it in a way that you can twist and turn it, like on a flatbread.
 They’re super easy to make, too.
 All you need is a vegetable peeler.

-Once you get closer to the center with seeds, you may want to flip the zucchini to the flip side and continue peeling until you reach the same center.
-If you flip it, you may want to base the zucchini on a cutting board because it will be flimsier.
+Once you get closer to the center seeds, you may want to flip the zucchini to the flip side and continue peeling until you reach the same center.
+If you shave the other side, secure the base of the zucchini on a cutting board – it will be flimsy.

 How to Make Zucchini Flatbread